Navigation Home - AA-Fishing Lakes Fish

 Outlook: Very Good

+FALL.
+Fall is one of the better times of year for catching channel catfish.
 Channel cats are one of the easiest species to catch here at Buckhorn Lake.
-Fishing from the Mill Branch area to the Buckhorn Lake Dam, and the deeper sections of the Little Creek Arm, have produced pretty consistent action of late, as reported by locals.
+Fishing from the Mill Branch area to the Buckhorn Lake Dam, and the deeper sections of the Little Creek Arm, have produced pretty consistent action of late.
+Early in Fall they cruise the shallows, in search of food.
+Later, in the season they migrate away from the shallows and current, to moderately deep flats and channel edges on the main body of the lake.
+They can typically be found from 5 to 15 feet deep.
 Fishing for channel catfish is often productive around any kind of structure.
 Road beds, creek channels and rocky points are all good places to begin.
-Use a slip sinker, or Carolina rig setup.
-C.J.'s Punch Bait is available at Bass Pro Shops.
+Drift fishing or slow-trolling baits along mid-depth structure is popular and generally productive.
+Use a slip sinker or Carolina rig setup.
+Use cut bait, nightcrawlers, shrimp or prepared baits.
+They remain in these areas and feed aggressively in preparation for Winter.

 Black Crappie